infiniticio/docs.infinitic.io/content/en/workflows/running-workflows.md

 </alert>

-Infinitic provides a worker implementation that can play [4 different roles](/references/architecture), depending on its configuration:
+Infinitic provides a worker that can have [4 different roles](/references/architecture), depending on its configuration:

 - task engine
 - task executor
 - workflow engine
 - **workflow executor**

-Workflow executors are in charge of processing workflowTasks: they listen Pulsar for instructions, process workflowTasks, and send serialized return value back to Pulsar.
+Workflow executors are in charge of processing workflowTasks: they listen to Pulsar for instructions, process workflowTasks, and send serialized return value back to Pulsar.

 ## Implementation